souad88/souad88/README.md

 - 👋 Hi, I’m @souad gamal
-- 👀 I’m interested in embedded systems, Python,AI
+- 👀 I’m interested in embedded system c  ,Embedded system c++, Embedded Linux and AUTOSAR.
-- 🌱 I’m currently learning embedded systems,AI,python
+- 🌱 I’m currently learning Linux Embedded systems with Eng/Moatasem , And learning Embedded in depth with IMT Company.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects in my feilds...
 - 📫 How to reach me https://www.linkedin.com/in/souad-gamal-muhammed-bb87047b/

 <!---